 As James Collins says in Built to Last, get the right people on the bus.

 Make sure that you have a team that is humble by nature and absolutely willing to turn the hierarchical organizational pyramid upside down.
-Are they willing to change their bonus structure in order to reward 1% ideas from the subject matter experts that do the work rather than being personally rewarded for hero management?
+Are they willing to change their bonus structure in order to reward one percent of ideas from the subject matter experts that do the work rather than being personally rewarded for hero management?

 Getting the right people in the right seats on the bus is absolutely critical and cannot be circumvented.
 Here’s an example: